MMSB-MOBI/DockingPP/README.md

 ---------------------------------
 <a id="chapter-1"></a>
 ## Dependencies
-dockingPP has the following dependencies:
+dockingPP has the following dependencies :

 * **Python 3**
 * pyProteinsExt (<https://github.com/glaunay/pyproteinsExt>)